-How to Write Dialogue: 8 Simple Rules and Exercises
+How to Write Dialogue: 8 Simple Rules (With Examples!)

-No matter your genre, learning how to write dialogue effectively is a vital part of any writer’s career.
-Poor dialogue can make readers put your book down in disgust, but when it’s well executed, it can transform your characters into believable, unforgettable people.
-To help get your characters talking, we have put together a list of rules, exercises and examples that will have you writing sparkling conversations in no time.
+No matter what your genre, learning how to write dialogue effectively is a vital part of any writer’s education.
+Poor dialogue can make readers put your book down in disgust — but great dialogue can transform your characters into truly believable people, and your readers into satisfied customers.

 “Say, Gary, how long have we been brothers?”

 “Thirty-three years, Barry.
 Ever since Ma gave birth to two bouncing baby boys back in Eighty-Four.”

 This kind of unnecessary back-and-forth is unfortunately pretty common.
 Watch a bad cop drama on TV and you’ll almost always see two characters discussing something they both already know, purportedly for the benefit of the viewer.
 However, as you can probably tell, this type of dialogue is more likely to insult the viewer's intelligence than to assist their understanding.

 Author and book coach Bridget McNulty says this kind of info dumping is “a common crutch for beginning writers who want to insert backstory or plot point reminders.”
 She suggests a few alternatives to this “As You Know, Bob” dialogue in her course (which you can sign up for below), but one of our favorite strategies is to throw the reader into the middle of an argument:

 “No, you’re wrong, Gary!
 Raiders of the Lost of Ark came out in 1984.
 Remember, Ma was on her way to see it when she went into labor with us?”

 “That was Temple of Doom, Barry.
 No wonder we keep losing at trivia night.”